-Berkeley Unified School District (BUSD) has entered into an agreement with Eric Hall & Associates (EH&A) to conduct a Classification and Compensation Study of all classified jobs.
-These include both Bargaining Units (Local 21 and BCCE), Confidential classified employees, unrepresented classified employees, management and executive management unrepresented classes.
+Berkeley Unified School District (BUSD) has entered into an agreement with Eric Hall &Associates/MGT (EH&A) to conduct a Classification and Compensation Study of all classified jobs.
+These include both Bargaining Units (Local 21 and BCCE), Confidential classified employees, unrepresented classified employees, management and executive management unrepresented classified employees.

 What is a Classification and Compensation Study?

-The goal of this Study is to align job descriptions with the current roles and responsibilities of classified employees and conduct a market analysis of compensation for similar or like jobs in comparison districts utilizing benchmark jobs.
+The goal of this Study is to review, revise, and align classified job descriptions with current roles and responsibilities of employees and to conduct a market analysis of compensation for similar or like jobs in comparison districts utilizing benchmark jobs.
 A benchmark job is a job used to anchor the pay range of the class and around which other jobs are arranged relative to the benchmark job.
 These are mostly the common and defined jobs for which data and other specifications are readily available.

 Why conduct a Classification and Compensation Study?

 Our ability to recruit and retain a high quality workforce starts with clear and carefully developed job descriptions that reflect the scope of work for every classification.
 An efficient and effective organization needs logically constructed job families that link and build positions upon each other, and in some cases, demonstrate career ladders within particular kinds of work.
-The roles and responsibilities of employees, the skill sets, and working conditions and environments change over time with technological and organizational advances.
+The roles and responsibilities of employees, essential functions, skill sets, working conditions, and environments change over time with technological and organizational advances.
 It is imperative for the District to maintain current job descriptions and competitive wages.

 Who is EH&A?

-EH&A, a division of MTG of America Consulting, has been hired to conduct the Study.
-Based in Carlsbad, California, EH&A is committed to helping schools in key areas such as human resource systems, classification and compensation studies, business service systems, facilities planning and construction.
-The EH&A team brings well over 100 years of experience collectively working in and consulting with school human resources.
+EH&A, a division of MTG of America Consulting, has been contracted to conduct the Study.
+Based in Carlsbad, California, EH&A is committed to helping schools in key areas such as human resource systems, classification and compensation studies, business service systems, facilities planning, and construction.
+The EH&A team brings well over 100 years of experience collectively working in and consulting with school district human resource services.

 How will the Study be conducted?

-In January 2023, every employee in the classified service will be sent a packet via email that will include: an introduction memo, a Job Content Questionnaire (JCQ) and a current job description.
+Each employee in the classified service will receive a Job Content Questionnaire (JCQ) to answer questions regarding their current job.
 Employees will have two weeks to complete the JCQ.
 Informational meetings about the JCQ will be scheduled for classified employees in January 2023.
 A copy of the JCQ will also be posted here when available.

-What role does the Steering Committee play in the process?
+What is a Steering Committee and what role does it play in the Study process?